Rating ASUG’s Inability to Challenge SAP’s Predictions

 - Who tells customers when SAP ends up being wrong?

 In several Linked In comments as of late, individuals that make their career in SAP and are SAP biased frequently accuse that Brightwork is biased.
 The accusation of bias is easy to make.
 However, it is curious when the person making the accusation has an easily traceable income stream to SAP.
 A verifiable income stream is the most predictive element to forecast bias.
-For example, it is why the sales forecast is the least accurate input of all the inputs to the forecasting process.
+For example, the sales forecast is the least accurate input of all the inputs to the forecasting process.
 I cover this in detail in the book Sales and the Statistical Forecast Combined.

 The accusation of bias is easy to make.
 However, it is something else to prove bias.
-Bias means that what a person or entity says and what they predict is consistently inaccurate in either a positive direction or a negative direction.
+Bias means that what a person or entity says and what they predict is consistently inaccurate in either a positive or negative direction.
 Yet, SAP and ASUG are always positively biased.

 This is always the way SAP predictions work.